adi1998/MelSkin/README.md

 To activate, select `Custom` in the Dress drop-down and edit dress/hair colors and hit Apply.
 You can also use this menu to save/load presets.

+Note: If the ImGui interface is unresponsive, try disabling vsync and setting a framecap though the ingame settings menu.

 | ![1](images/colorslider/1.png) | ![2](images/colorslider/2.png) |
 | - | - |